Probing infinite many-body quantum systems with finite-size quantum simulators: Detailed analysis for non-interacting fermions

 see Fig.~\ref{fig:2D_fermi}(b).
 We have checked that an alternative deformation of parabolic type, namely \mbox{$f(r,R=N/2)=\left(R-r\right)^{2}/R^{2}$} with $r$ the radius from the subsystem's origin, yields similar results in the bulk.
 Once again, the parabolic deformation is suggested by the CFT version of the Bisognano-Wichmann theorem, which holds also in higher dimensions.
 Here, we have chosen Eq.~\eqref{eq:f_2d} because it is better compatible with the square lattice (it is non-negative everywhere and zero at the boundary).

 To detect the optimal time $t_{\text{PP}}$ to stop the PP, we track the second R\'{e}nyi entropy $S^{(2)}$~\citep{Brydges2019}, as in the 1D case considered before, but now at one corner of the system shown in Fig.~\ref{fig:2D_fermi}(a) as the red dashed square.
 By analogy with the 1D case, we expect that a small corner (scaling sub-linearly with the full system size $N$) will suffice to detect $t_{\text{PP}}$.
-For our simulations, we take $N=10$ and a $4\times4$ corner.
+For our simulations, we take $N=16$ and a $4\times4$ corner.

 Our results for the simulated PP protocol are presented in Figure~\ref{fig:2D_fermi}(c), where we plot the evolution of the bulk infidelity starting from the ground states of the homogeneous finite-size Hamiltonian [Eq.~\eqref{eq:2d_Fermi}].
-Similar to the 1D case, we find that the bulk infidelity for subsystems of different sizes $n$ with respect to the target reduced states of the 2D infinite system decreases significantly, demonstrating the success of PP. Moreover, the minima of the infidelity for different subsystem sizes approximately coincides with the first maximum of the second R\'{e}nyi entropy, measured in the small corners.
-This validates our physical picture behind the protocol and corroborates our claim that the proposed PP protocol can be used in arbitrary spatial dimensions.
+Similar to the 1D case, we find that the bulk infidelity for subsystems of different sizes $n$ with respect to the target reduced states of the 2D infinite system decreases significantly, demonstrating the success of PP. Moreover, the minima of the infidelity for different subsystem sizes approximately coincides with the first maximum of the second R\'{e}nyi entropy, measured in the small corner.
+At this point, the correlators of the subsystems approach the ones in the infinite system.
+Figure~\ref{fig:2D_fermi}(d) shows two-point correlators

+with $\vec r_i=\{x_i,y_i\}$, that recover the target polynomial decay in the PP state in comparison with the initial ground state.